lucafrance/lucafrance.github.io/_drafts/bugs-backlog.md

 tags: [Project Management, Scrum]
 ---

+Titolo: How to properly turn bugs into features

 Though about this after seeing this LinkedIn post: https://www.linkedin.com/feed/update/urn:li:activity:7389645418118217728

 It happens that bugs which are not intended to be fixed are kept in the backlog.